myui/hivemall/README.md

 http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html

 According to LGPL 2.1, softwares that modifies/copies Hivemall MUST open their source codes upon requests.
 On the other hand, softwares that uses the Hivemall jar package without any modification are no need to show their sources.
+See GNU's [LGPL and Java page](http://www.gnu.org/licenses/lgpl-java.en.html) for detail.

 If you want other (commercial) licensing options, please contact me.
-Makoto YUI \<m.yui AT aist.go.jp\>
+[Makoto YUI](http://staff.aist.go.jp/m.yui/index_e.html) \<m.yui AT aist.go.jp\>

 Copyright
 ---------